-IFS recognizes that each youth has the potential to make positive changes and our belief is that given the right opportunity these youth can make positive changes that alter the course of their lives.
+IFS recognizes that each young person has the potential to make positive changes and we believe that given the right opportunity they can overcome their adversities and grow to make more positive changes that inevitably alters the course of their lives.

 Life Change Program

-The Life Change program works with youth who have been convicted, charged, arrested, or identified as individuals who have committed a crime involving the use of a firearm, are associated with those who have committed these crimes, or are deemed as having the potential of committing these crimes.
+The Life Change program works with young people who have been convicted, charged, arrested, or identified as individuals who have committed a crime involving the use of a firearm, are associated with those who have committed these crimes, or are deemed as having the potential of committing these crimes.

-The goal of the program is to create the right course of action for each youth by breaking the generational cycle of dependency on government assistance, teaching them to be self-sufficient, and live productive lives.
-The rode to this goal is complex, but achievable, given the right resources and dedication by adults who care.
+The goal of the program is to create the right course of action for each young person by breaking the generational cycle of dependency on government assistance and by teaching them to be self-sufficient so that they can go on to live healthy and productive lives.
+The path to this goal is complex, but achievable, given the right resources and dedication by adults who care.

-IFS uses best practices providing tools and services for each youth to recover from past emotional and psychological trauma related to living in stigmatizing environments (abusive families, underachieving schools or lack of access to productive activities).
+We provide the tools and services necessary for each young person to recover from past emotional and psychological trauma stemming from negative environments such as abusive families, underachieving schools or lack of access to productive activities.

-The IFS outreach team coordinates services, and provides case management and supervision of each youth.
-Although a portion of the team’s time is used to connect with the communities and residents where the youth reside, they also work one-on-one with each youth to ensure progress is made with their plans for a better life.
+The IFS outreach team coordinates services and provides case management and supervision of each young person.
+A portion of the team’s time is used to connect with the communities and residents where the young person resides, while special time is allocated to working one-on-one with each person to ensure individual growth and success.

-In addition, IFS coordinates alternative activities to keep youth focused on the life-changing goals such as job training and placement, housing assistance, and participating in sports or recreational activities.
-In addition, each youth receives referrals for additional resources as needed.
+In addition, IFS coordinates alternative activities to keep youth focused on life-changing goals such as job training and placement, housing assistance, and participating in sports or recreational activities.
+In addition, each young person receives referrals for additional resources as needed.